fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ```cpp
 void* ptr = glMapNamedBufferRange(name, offset, size, mapping_flags);
 ```

-You don't have to map it every frame and I advise against it as it harms overall performance.
+I recommend mapping it as infrequently as possible because the process of mapping the buffer isn't particularly fast.
+In most cases you only need to do it just the once.

 Make sure to unmap the buffer before deleting it:
 ```cpp